The national medical examiner system

 Good Practice Series

-The Good Practice Series is a topical collection of focused summary documents, designed to be easily read and digested by medical examiners and other busy front-line staff, with links to further reading, guidance and support.
-Papers are published by the Royal College of Pathologists as follows:
+The Good Practice Series is a topical collection of focused summary documents, designed to be easily read and digested by medical examiners and other busy frontline staff, with links to further reading, guidance and support.
+Good Practice papers are published by the Royal College of Pathologists.

 Events and training

-Medical examiner training involves the completion of 26 core e-learning modules, followed by attendance at a face-to-face training day.
-More details can be found on the RCPath medical examiner training webpage.
+Medical examiner training: Medical examiner training involves the completion of 26 core e-learning modules, followed by attendance at a face-to-face training day.
+More details can be found on the medical examiner training webpage.

-The medical examiner officer training record and supporting documents are available on the RCPath webpage.
+The medical examiner officer training record and supporting documents are available.

 National exemplar forms